Skip to content

 There is growing jurisprudence on the use of AI tools in court.
 Set out below are a selection of examples focussing on the risk of bias and discrimination posed by AI tools used by law enforcement and on the sanctioning of lawyers for relying on unchecked hallucinations generated by ChatGPT and similar tools.

 State v.
 Loomis (Wisconsin S. C., 2016): In this case, Eric Loomis pleaded guilty to attempting to flee a traffic officer and operating a motor vehicle without the owner’s consent.
 His pre-sentence investigation report included a COMPAS risk assessment (see above) that indicated that he presented a high risk of recidivism.
 The circuit court referenced the COMPAS risk score along with other sentencing factors in ruling out probation.
-Loomis argued this violated his due process rights because: first, the proprietary nature of COMPAS prevented him from challenging its scientific validity; second, it violated his right to an individualised sentence by relying on group data; and finally, it improperly considered gender in sentencing.
+Loomis argued that this violated his due process rights because: first, the proprietary nature of COMPAS prevented him from challenging its scientific validity; second, it violated his right to an individualised sentence by relying on group data; and finally, it improperly considered gender in sentencing.
 The Wisconsin Supreme Court held that if used properly with specific limitations and cautions, consideration of a COMPAS risk assessment at sentencing does not violate due process.
 But the court established strict limitations: risk scores may not be used ‘to determine whether an offender is incarcerated’, ‘to determine the severity of the sentence’, or as the determinative factor in deciding whether an offender can be supervised safely in the community.
-The court also required that any pre-sentence investigation report containing COMPAS include written advisement about the tool’s limitations.
+The court also required that any pre-sentence investigation report containing COMPAS include written advice about the tool’s limitations.

 Williams v.
 City of Detroit (E.D.
 Mich. filed 2021): Robert Williams, a Black man, was wrongfully arrested by Detroit police in January 2020 after facial recognition technology incorrectly identified him as a shoplifter, making this the first publicly reported instance of a false face-recognition match leading to wrongful arrest in the United States.
-The case resulted in a groundbreakingsettlement in June 2024 requiring the Detroit Police Department to implement strong policies constraining law enforcement’s use of facial recognition technology, including prohibiting arrests based solely on facial recognition results.
+The case resulted in a groundbreaking settlement in June 2024 requiring the Detroit Police Department to implement strong policies constraining law enforcement’s use of facial recognition technology, including prohibiting arrests based solely on facial recognition results.

 State of Ohio v.
 Black (C.A.
 9th J.D.
 2024): One high-profile case includes Adarus Black, who was sentenced to life imprisonment, based predominantly on Cybercheck data (see above).
 Defence attorneys argued that jurors would not have convicted Adarus Black without this AI evidence.
 While Adarus Black’s conviction was affirmed, this sparked investigations into the tool and its founder, and led to exclusion or withdrawal of AI-based evidence in several cases.